DPetrakis/JsCalculator/README.md

-A calculator made with vanilla javascript
+A calculator supporting all operations made with vanilla javascript